 The Library Makerspace offers a variety of tools for textile crafting, embroidery and sewing, including:

-We have a small amount of yarns for you to learn with, but not enough for a whole project.
+We have a small selection of yarns for you to learn with, but not enough for a large project.
 Feel free to bring your own yarns, and leave extra to share.

 The Library Makerspace has basic tools available for sewing project use: scissors, rotary cutters, seam rippers and some thread.
-Students are responsible for providing their own fabric and notions (zippers, buttons, elastic, etc).
+Bring your own fabric and notions (zippers, buttons, elastic, etc).

 The Library Makerspace has two Janome MyStyle 100 sewing machines available for use in the Library Makerspace.
 The Mystyle 100 is a basic mechanical sewing machines with simple dials suitable for new users to learn on.
 The machine has 15 different stitches, the ability to make button holes and an easy oversized reverse button.
 Check out these easy beginner projects!